 You agree to be bound by the decisions of the Promoter, which are final in all matters relating to the Promotion, subject to State and Territory legislation.
 No correspondence will be entered into in respect of the Promoter’s decisions.

-The Promotion and these Promotion Terms and Conditions shall be governed by and construed in accordance with the laws of Australia.
+The Promotion and these Promotion Terms and Conditions shall be governed by and construed in accordance with the laws of Victoria, Australia.

 Subject to statutory restrictions, the Promoter may amend these Promotion Terms and Conditions at its sole discretion.